Blog / Beginner's handbook / Color Matching Guide for Print-on-Demand Products

 For the best color quality, you have two routes:

-1. Create design files in RGB and steer clear of neons and saturated shades as they simply won’t print!
+1. Recommended: Create design files in sRGB and steer clear of neons and saturated shades as they simply won’t print!

-For the best possible color accuracy for your design, convert the file to sRGB color profile, sRGB IEC61966-2.1 to be exact.
 Most editing programs have this color profile as default.
 If yours doesn’t, don’t worry—the regular RGB color space will also work.

 How to order product samples:

 You can place 1 sample order per month, with a maximum of 3 items when you sign up with Printful.
-When you complete other milestones, like reach a certain threshold in accumulated sales, you get more sample orders.
+When you complete other milestones, like reaching a certain threshold in accumulated sales, you get more sample orders.
 Read more about Printful’s sample orders.

 By creating your own color swatches, you can test only the colors you plan to design with.
 If your designs or brand colors are monotone, wonderful—prepare a design file with all the colors of gray, red, pink, yellow—whatever!
 And once you check those colors, you won’t have to test each and every design you create with them.